0xa10/0xa10.github.io/_posts/2018-11-27-need-feedback.markdown

 {% include captioned_image.html url="/images/wireshark_cap.png" description="The request and response are prefixed with KappaMsg headers - Size (in orange) and MsgType (in turquoise)" %}

 Since the upstream channel is unencrypted, we can see that the underlying protocol being tunneled through *KappaCrypto* is simply HTTP.
-Since the request structure is that of a valid HTTP request, it's safe to assume the response will be a valid HTTP response - meaning it starts with something along the lines of `'HTTP/1.0 200 OK'`, setting aside error codes and HTTP versions for now.
+Since the request structure is that of a valid HTTP request, it's safe to assume the response will be a valid HTTP response - meaning it starts with something along the lines of `'HTTP/1.0 200 OK'`, assuming no errors occured and the HTTP version is `1.0` (which it is in the Python 3.5.1 HTTP server implementation).

 With this knowledge, we can retrieve `len(‘HTTP/1.0 200 OK')` worth of keystream from each response, simply by stripping the *KappaMsg* header from the first block, and XORing the ciphertext with the crib.

 Once we have our keystream bytes, we can divide them into 4 bit nibbles - each nibble is an Sbox output.
 For each Sbox output, we refer to our Sbox equations for that output, and expand them using the equations representing the *MultiLFSR* output values, which are composed of variables representing the $$60$$ bits from all $$5$$ LFSRs.
 We continue doing this until we collect $$60$$ linearly independent equations, and then solve for the original seed value.
 If our crib guess was wrong (wrong HTTP version, for instance), we will most likely not come up with a valid solution, and can try again with a different guess.